Blog Post December 5, 2025 | 15 minute read

 how-to-prepare-you-pim-strategy-for-upcoming-trends

-Assess how ready your data is today
+1. Assess how ready your data is today

 Start with an honest evaluation of your existing data architecture.
 Most organizations find significant blind spots during this process.

-• Consistency across channels
+• Consistency across all omnichannel and multichannel touchpoints

 • Accuracy of technical specifications

-• Timeliness of updates
+• Timeliness of product data updates

-Map out your current data flows to spot bottlenecks and manual intervention points.
-And document your governance processes carefully.
+Map out your current data flows to spot bottlenecks and manual intervention points, and document your governance processes carefully.

 • Who can make changes to product data?